-Ten journal topics will be assigned during the semester.
-Journal topics are related to assigned readings in the textbook and/or writing prompts.
-Journals are completed in the MySkillsLab or in a composition book, whichever is required by the professor.
-Each journal must be one page to receive complete credit for the entry.
+Journal topics will be assigned during the semester.
+Journal topics are related to assigned readings in the textbook, discussions, and/or writing prompts.
+Each journal must be half a page in length to receive complete credit for the entry.
 Journals are meant to allow a student to express ideas, analyze, and critically think about the reading.
 Journals are graded for content, not grammar and mechanics.